micurs/relax.js/relaxjs/readme.md

 You can compile and test this module using Gulp:

-`gulp` => Compile, Lint and Test
+- `gulp` To compile, Lint and Test
-`gulp watch` => Watch for changes in the Typescript files under src and compile automatically.
+- `gulp watch` To watch for changes in the Typescript files under src and compile automatically.

 or via npm:

-'npm run build'
+`npm run build`

 ## Test